AlexanderS68/AmazingRace/README.md

 - TestFindPath_NegativeCase: Verifies that no path is found when the maze has no valid path from the start point to the end point.
 - TestFindPath_SingleValidPath: Verifies that a valid path is found from the start point to the end point in a maze with only one valid path.

 Feel free to customize the maze by modifying the `maze.txt` file or adapting the code to suit your specific needs.
-Enjoy solving the maze!